actualbudget/actual/docs/contributing/project-details/database.md

 # Database Details

-Actual stores your data locally inside a sqlite database.
+Actual stores your data locally inside a SQLite database.
 You can see the default db structure by opening `/loot-core/default-db.sqlite`

 However this is not the 'current' structure, as the database is created as a copy from the default template, and then a series of migrations is run to get the database up to the current level.
 You can see these migrations in `/loot-core/migrations`.